College of Wooster: History

-On November 10, 2015, the college named Sarah Bolton as its 12th president and first female president.
-Her term began July 1, 2016.
-Bolton left the college at the end of the 2021-2022 academic year to assume the presidency of Whitman College.
-Bolton was a dean and physics professor at Williams College.
+On November 10, 2015, the college named Sarah Bolton as its twelfth president and first female president.
+Bolton left the college at the end of the 2021–2022 academic year to assume the presidency of Whitman College.
+Anne E. McCall was inaugurated on October 28, 2023.

 Scottish heritage

 Wooster's school colors are black and old gold and its mascot is the 'Fighting Scot'.
-Early Wooster teams were known as the Presbyterians or unofficially as the 'Presbyterian Steamroller' due to the football team's success (the Presbyterian church in America is descended from the Church of Scotland).
+Early Wooster teams were known as the Presbyterians or unofficially as the 'Presbyterian Steamroller.'
 In 1939, a large donation from alumnus Birt Babcock funded the purchase of kilts for the marching band, in the yellow-and-black MacLeod tartan (MacLeod of Lewis), which had no particular significance, except that it matched the school colors.
-Scottish culture eventually became an important part of the school's heritage; today, the football games feature a Scottish pipe band with Highland dancers in addition to a traditional marching band, with all three groups clad in the MacLeod tartan.
+Scottish culture became an important part of the school's heritage; today, the football games feature a Scottish pipe band with Highland dancers in addition to a traditional marching band, with all three groups clad in the MacLeod tartan.
 The college offers the "Scottish Arts Scholarship" for students who perform as pipers, drummers, or Scottish dancers.

+Presidents

+Wooster has had fifteen presidents from 1870 to 2024, including interim presidents.